realworldocaml/book/other-notes/00-outline.md

 - *March 2012*: website infrastructure live for `realworldocaml.org`, with the authors using it privately to upload drafts and collaborate on writing.
 - *June 2012*: complete outline of all the chapters, with some text in place to clarify book flow.
-Give our advisory group private access to the website to deliver early private comments.
+Give our advisory group access to the website to deliver early private comments.
 - *November 2012*: early draft chapters of the introduction and tools chapters, and open the website to the community for feedback.